avramstefan/Python101---DreamLost/README.md

 discovering new things and aspects in life.
   There are two worlds that the user may want to travel to.
 He can choose between a medieval era and a cyberpunk era.
+  Every world has different types of endings, depeding on the choices that are made.
+  The key for finishing this game is to find a way for recovering your soul through different types of endings.
+The best ending is when the button says "Finish your adventure".

+  @ There are now rules to play this game.
+Simply start the game and involve yourself into the story.

   @ The project has been implemented in python using tkinter and some other modules.